Vulnerability Scanning

 When will vulnerability scans be conducted?

-High risk systems will be scanned monthly and as needed to ensure vulnerability remediation has occurred.
+High risk systems will be scanned quarterly and as needed to ensure vulnerability remediation has occurred.

 Is it possible some reported vulnerabilities are false positives?